Schools and colleges visit guide

-If you’ve booked a school visit with us, you’ll be given a named contact from the Outreach Team who will be your point of contact right up until your visit day is over.
+If you’ve booked a visit with us, you’ll be given a named contact from the Recruitment and Outreach Team who'll be your point of contact throughout the visit.

-This page will provide all the essential trip information to help you organise things at your end, and ensure your students get the most from their visit.
+This page will provide all the essential trip information to help you organise things at your end, and ensure your students get the most from their experience on campus.

 The programme for your visit day will be emailed to you ahead of time.

 You can download our risk assessment for campus visit days.
 This is reviewed and updated regularly, and if your visit days include specific activities that require additional risk assessments, these will be emailed to you ahead of time, along with your visit day programme.

 Minibuses and coaches